The overthrow of Imran Khan by the United States - ExBulletin

 In a truly Orwellian twist, when Khan publicized the existence of the diplomatic cable revealing America's role in his ouster, the new government accused Khan of espionage.
 He has now been sentenced to an unconscionable 10 years on these charges, with the US government remaining silent on this outrage.

+Pakistanis braved winter cold and the threat of violence to begin voting for a new parliament on February 8.
+AP

-Pakistan will therefore hold elections on February 8 with its most popular democratic leader in prison and with Khan's party under relentless attacks, political killings, media blackouts and other brutal crackdowns. .
+So Pakistan holds elections on February 8 with its most popular democratic leader in prison and with Khan's party under relentless attacks, political killings, media blackouts and other brutal crackdowns. .

 |